What Blood Tests Detect Heart Problems?

 • Full blood count

 In addition, the test includes a specialist lipoprotein (a) test (not available in Northern Ireland), that isn’t routinely available through cholesterol testing at your GP surgery.
-Plus, you get a Private GP Consultation as part of the package to give you a chance to discuss all of your results.
+Plus, you get a private GP consultation as part of the package, to give you a chance to discuss all of your results.

 We also offer a comprehensive Heart Disease & Stroke Risk package, which includes peripheral arterial disease (PAD), blood pressure and metabolic syndrome checks to assess your risk of coronary heart disease, stroke and other conditions that can damage blood vessels.